 “They kinda raised me,” he said of the Egusas.
 Augustiro was 15 when he started working at FMC, and he said it’s been his first and only job for the past 27 years.
-He started as a part time bag boy, working part time while finishing high school.
+He started as a bag boy, working part time while finishing high school.
 Now, he’s the meat department supervisor, and will serve as one of the store managers under the new ownership.

 “Where I’m at today is because of them,” he said of the Egusas.
 “If you give it 100 percent every day, they’ll take care of you….
 I tell them they’re the best bosses but they tell me, ‘How would you know, you’ve never had other bosses!'”

 Francis Magdirila agreed, having also worked there since high school.

 “They can’t be replaced, how they carry themselves [with] integrity,” he said.
 “They’re more than employers — they’re like family.”

 Magdirila said the Egusas work every day from 7 a.m. to 9 p.m., six days a week.
 “There’s always one of them here,” he said.